gnosis/GECO/Proposals/Tenzorum Proposal.md

 of any of the existing connections and build out into the app.
 As a result, users of MetaConnect will be able to choose which of their connections could become their SAFE social recovery friends.

 ### Relay Service Network deployment ($40k - 3 months)
-Build a relayer nework capable of executing meta transaction which are either sponsored or paid for in eth or ERC20 tokens.
+Build a relayer nework capable of executing meta transaction which are either sponsored or paid for in ETH or ERC20 tokens.
 Relayers are coded in Node.js and can be easily run and deployed by anyone using ElectronJs App (currently it's available via Docker or NPM).
-As a result, users not holding any `eth` will be able to use their SAFE and pay for any operations in ERC20 tokens.
+As a result, users not holding any `ETH` will be able to use their SAFE and pay for any operations in ERC20 tokens.
 Anyone can participate in the network as a relayer and earn meta transaction fees.

 ### Liquidity reserves integrations with DutchX ($15k - 1 month)
-The relayers which are accepting ERC20 tokens as fee for their services and gas cost will be interested in converting them back to `eth`.
+The relayers which are accepting ERC20 tokens as fee for their services and gas cost will be interested in converting them back to `ETH`.
 Develop backend integration with DutchX to allow relayers to convert their fee tokens.
-This will result in extension of relayer code enabling the owners to convert their tokens into `eth` using fair price as provided by DutchX.
+This will result in extension of relayer code enabling the owners to convert their tokens into `ETH` using fair price as provided by DutchX.